A Survey of Protocol Fuzzing: Introduction

 \subsection{Collection Strategy}

 In this survey, we focus on stateful network protocols and the various techniques that are directly related to the fuzz testing of their implementations.
 To collect the relevant publications, we followed the procedures depicted in Fig. \ref{fig:searchcriteria}.
-First, we performed a preliminary reading and summarized 12 different keyword combinations that can be used to search related works.
-Then, searching these keyword combinations in Google Scholar, we collected 535 publications published from 2013 to 2023.
-After that, we manually filtered out the papers irrelevant to protocol fuzzing or not published in the influential publications listed in Table \ref{tab:whitelists}.
-At this time, the number of papers was reduced to 78.
-Note that all preprint papers were kept to remove publication bias \cite{greyliterature}.
+First, we performed a preliminary reading and summarized 12 different keyword combinations that can be used to search for related works.
+Then, searching for these keyword combinations on Google Scholar, we collected \newnote{544} published articles from \newnote{January 2013 to June 2024}.
+After that, we manually filtered out papers irrelevant to protocol fuzzing or not published in influential publications listed in Table \ref{tab:whitelists}.
+At that time, the number of articles was reduced to \newnote{87}.
+Note that all pre-print papers were kept to remove publication bias \cite{greyliterature}.
 And a paper is relevant if its key contribution is in the scope of protocol fuzzing or that paper is a bug detection tool and has picked at least one protocol implementation as its evaluation target.
-The latter criteria is based on the heuristic that likely a bug detection tool have proposed protocol specific techniques if it uses protocol implementations as its evaluation targets.
+The latter criterion is based on the heuristic that a bug detection tool probably \newnote{has} proposed protocol-specific techniques if it uses protocol implementations as its evaluation targets.
 Next, we performed snowballing and inverse snowballing to obtain a more comprehensive view.
 Six more papers were added in this procedure.
-Finally, we applied the above collection process to the released talks of several mainstream industrial security conferences such as BlackHat.
-21 industrial works were added, including 18 related talks and three open-source protocol fuzzers with more than 50 stars on Github.
+Finally, we applied the above collection process to the released talks of several mainstream industrial security conferences such as BlackHat. \newnote{22} industrial works were added, including \newnote{20} related talks and three open source protocol fuzzers with more than 50 stars on Github.
 The ascending trajectory of publications, as illustrated in Fig. \ref{fig:papercount}, underscores the burgeoning research interest in protocol fuzz testing, affirming its emergence as a focal point within the field.